Deodorant and antiperspirant use comes with potential health risks. Still, you may not want to go deodorant-free 100% of the time.

 As you prepare to make a batch of homemade deodorant, you'll need to gather some ingredients.

 First, choose containers for the finished product.
 Some people simply put it in a jar, then dip their fingers in it to apply.
 However, you can put it into empty containers so you can apply it the way you would the commercial products.
-You can either save and wash old containers or
+You can either save and wash old containers or buy them new.

 Here is the basic recipe.
 However, there may be situations in which you want to make some substitutions, which we'll discuss below.